Always-Exploring-exe/CDC-Satellite-imagery-Multimodal-Repo/README.md

   Trains a multimodal fusion model that combines satellite imagery with tabular features.
 Uses a ResNet50 backbone for image features and an MLP for tabular features, then fuses them to predict log-residuals relative to the XGBoost baseline.
 Saves the best model weights to `sota_fusion_best.pth`.

 - **`04_make_test_predictions.ipynb`**
   Generates final predictions on the test set by loading the trained fusion model and combining it with XGBoost baseline predictions.
-Produces the final submission file `final_submission.csv` with predicted house prices.
+Produces the final submission file `24117002_final.csv` with predicted house prices.

 - **`05_explainability.ipynb`**
   Provides explainability analysis for the fusion model using Grad-CAM (visualizes which regions of satellite images the model focuses on) and SHAP (quantifies the contribution of each tabular feature).
 Results are saved to the `explainability_results/` directory.